pardiiix/detecting_SD/README.md

 First, copy and paste glove 100d to directory.
 Then, run CNN_1D.py.
 This trains the model and saves it to saved_cnn_model.h5.
-After the model has been trained, run load_keras_model.py.
-This will give you the predictions. (open any csv file in the code (line 72)that you need to examine).
+After the model has been trained, run predict_model_confidence.py.
+This will give you the predictions + ask you to  label the comments that the network was not sure about. (open any csv file in the code that you need to examine).

 --------------------------------------------------------------------------

-Or, you can just use the saved_cnn_model.h5, which I have trained, and run load_keras_model.py.
+Or, you can just use the saved_cnn_model.h5, which I have trained, and run run predict_model_confidence.py.

 --------------------------------------------------------------------------
-To do:
-create an empty text file for the predicted positive class, and a separate one for predicted negative class & get the statictics for each file.